Spatiotemporal Feature Alignment and Weighted Fusion in Collaborative Perception Enabled by Network Synchronization and Age of Information: A Spatiotemporal Feature Alignment and Weighted Fusion Framework

-\begin{definition}[Source Age at Fusion] Let $g^{\text{feat}}_l(t_f)$ denote the local time at which vehicle $l$ extracted the feature used at the fusion instant $t_f$.
-Consequently, its synchronized timestamp on the common temporal reference can be expressed as:
+To evaluate feature freshness on a consistent temporal reference, we first define the synchronized timestamp mapping and the relevant AoI metrics for feature alignment and fusion.

+\begin{definition}[Synchronized Timestamp Mapping] For ego vehicle $m$ and neighboring vehicle $l\in{L}_m$, let $t_l$ denote a local timestamp recorded by vehicle $l$.
+To express this timestamp on the ego temporal reference, we compensate for the estimated clock offset and relative skew after asymmetry-bias correction:

+where $t_k$ is the latest synchronization exchange time.
+This mapping converts vehicle-local timestamps into the ego temporal reference, enabling consistent freshness evaluation and temporal feature compensation. \end{definition}

+\begin{definition}[Arrival AoI] At ego-reference time $t$, let $g_{lm}^{\mathrm{arr}}(t)$ be the local generation timestamp of the latest feature update from vehicle $l$ available at vehicle $m$.
+According to Definition~\ref{def_1}, its synchronized generation time on the ego temporal reference is